waveling/face-square/README.md

 # face-square
-Use face recognition API to find faces in photos
+Use face recognition API to find faces in photos provided by the user.